 -Lack of storage.
-Aside from storage bag, there is no pockets for small mommy essentials like keys and cell phone.
+Aside from a storage bag, there are no pockets for small mommy essentials like keys and cell phone.

 -No cup holder.
 It’s a very expensive stroller and it doesn’t even have a cup holder.
 Everything has to be purchased separately.

 -No suspension.
-A combination of rubber wheels with no suspension, doesn’t create the smoothest ride.
-That is why you should stay on flat surface when using Xplory.
+A combination of rubber wheels with no suspension doesn’t create the smoothest ride.
+That is why you should stay on a flat surface when using Xplory.

 -Bulky.
 It’s a bulky stroller that folds into multiple pieces and takes multiple steps to fold it.

 -Price.
-It is VERY expensive comparing to other stroller.
+It is VERY expensive compared to other strollers.
 It doesn’t even include a cup holder!